 In this canyon is a petroglyph called the Sun Dagger because of the way the Sun’s wedge-shape beams strike it in midday during the summer and winter solstices.
 See virtual movies of the Sun Dagger and other beautiful sites.

 Around 3200 B.C., ancient people in Ireland built a huge mound of dirt and surrounded it with stones.
 Today, the knoll is called Newgrange.

 For five days over the winter solstice period, a beam of sunlight illuminates a small room inside the mound for 17 minutes at dawn.
 The room holds only twenty people at a time.

 Every year, thousands enter a lottery in hope of being one of the hundred people allowed to enter.
 See photos of Newgrange.

-Summer begins on Thursday with the arrival of the solstice!
+Summer begins on Friday, June 21, 2019, with the arrival of the summer solstice!